 - 1. Loosen the adaptor nut and slide the adaptor upwards, until it clears the detector module and onto the pipe (using the 20 to 25 mm gap left during installation). - 2.
 Remove the detector module.

 Connecting to a PC

-If using the Remote software application, connect a PC to the USB type B connector on the display module (see Figure 7 on page 15).
+If using the Remote software application, you can connect your PC to the display module by direct cable connection (USB, Ethernet) or remotely (TCP/IP).
+For connector locations, see Figure 7 on page 15.